hamidgholami/terraform_lab/practice-questions/README.md

     ```
 42. How do you enable Provider Plugin Cache?
     ```txt
-    To enable the plugin cache, use the plugin_cache_dir setting in the CLI configuration file. plugin_cache_dir = "$HOME/.terraform.d/plugin-cache"
+    To enable the plugin cache, use the 'plugin_cache_dir' setting in the CLI configuration file.

+    plugin_cache_dir = "$HOME/.terraform.d/plugin-cache"

-    Alternatively, the TF_PLUGIN_CACHE_DIR environment variable can be used to enable caching or to override an existing cache directory within a particular shell session:
+    Alternatively, the 'TF_PLUGIN_CACHE_DIR' environment variable can be used to enable caching or to override an existing cache directory within a particular shell session
     ```
 43. When you are using plugin cache you end up growing cache directory with different versions.
 Whose responsibility to clean it?
     ```txt
     User
     Terraform will never itself delete a plugin from the plugin cache once it's been placed there.
     Over time, as plugins are upgraded, the cache directory may grow to contain several unused versions which must be manually deleted.
     ```
 44. Why do we need to initialize the directory?
     ```txt
     When you create a new configuration — or check out an existing configuration from version control — you need to initialize the directory
     // Example
     provider "aws" {
         profile = "default"